furlat/bing-dungeon/README.md

-# Virtual Tabletop Adventure Game
+# Bing Dungeon

-Welcome to the Virtual Tabletop Adventure Game!
-This is an AI-powered text-based adventure game where you can create and explore unique adventures.
+Welcome to the BingDungeon!
+This is an AI-powered emojy-based adventure game where you can create and explore unique thingies.

 ## Installation